andreabradpitto/ARP-assignment/README.md

 The other run mode, called *Multi-machine* mode, requires more than 1 PC to be tested.
 In this case, one has to send a copy of *G* and *def.h* (or simply the compiled version of that process) to the next PC in the chain.
 In addition, be sure to align *config* entries, or to send that file too.
 In return they should be sent a copy of the previous G process in the chain, along with required headers/config files.
 This version features a simpler token (i.e. just a `float` value inside a `char` array) in order to ease the interface with other chain members' codes.
-There are 4 mandatory elements that need to be adjusted in this scenario: the `config.run_mode` parameter itself, IP and port number of the next PC, and the [named pipe](https://en.wikipedia.org/wiki/Named_pipe)'s name, which is used to find a common mean of communication between foreign P-G processes without relying on [sockets](https://en.wikipedia.org/wiki/Network_socket).
+There are 5 mandatory elements that need to be adjusted in this scenario: the `config.run_mode` parameter itself, a flag to state whether the PC is the one starting the chain or not, IP and port number of the next PC, and the [named pipe](https://en.wikipedia.org/wiki/Named_pipe)'s name, which is used to find a common mean of communication between foreign P-G processes without relying on [sockets](https://en.wikipedia.org/wiki/Network_socket).

 ### Log file